Eternia-Labs/apidocs/updateZone.md

 > scgrids.updateZone

-This updates the Zone's details like Nema, Area ro Status
+This updates the Zone's details like Name, Area ro Status

 ***Endpoint:***